 Going to the Howelsen Ice Arena

 If the frigid temps can’t be prevented by layered jackets, go check out the Howelsen Ice Arena.
 In the arena, you will still get wintery “feels” without actually feeling like your toes are going to freeze off.
 This skating rink offers many opportunities for fun: figure skating classes, drop-in hockey, bumper cars, and public skating.
 In order to have a blast with family or friends, the public skate is priced at $9 for kids and $10 for adults.
 Make sure to check the calendar to find the right activity for you and your family.

 Tubing at Saddleback Ranch

 For years, the locals of Steamboat Springs have been exploring the surrounding national forests by snowmobile.
 However, this fun and exhilarating activity isn’t just for people who call themselves native to the area.
-Thunderstuck Adventures makes the snowmobiling accessible to all levels!
+Thunderstruck Adventures makes snowmobiling accessible to all levels!
 You may have surfed Steamboat’s legendary snow on fat skis or a snowboard, but riding on a snowmobile is a whole different animal.
 It essentially combines skiing powder with ATVing, creating a unique adventure.
-If you decide to snowmobile be prepared, because even though you are sitting down, it can be quite the workout!
+If you decide to snowmobile be prepared because even though you are sitting down, it can be quite the workout!
 You may even enjoy it so much that you want your own, in which case you can head over to Steamboat Powersports to pick one up for yourself.

 Which activity is right for me?